cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-11 at 18.24.47.png" alt=""><figcaption><p>Average Group Stacked Bar Plot of Taxa Composition: Also produced by the <code>generate_taxa_barplot_pair()</code> function, this plot illustrates the average changes in taxonomic composition within groups over time.
 This representation sheds light on the broader microbial dynamics across different subject groups.</p></figcaption></figure>

-The function `generate_taxa_dotplot_pair()` is a robust tool for visually assessing disparities in mean abundance and mean prevalence across different groups.
-For paired samples, this function generates dotplots of each feature's (such as taxa at the Family level) mean abundance and prevalence.
-This provides a comprehensive visual representation that assists in understanding the differences between microbial communities.
+The function `generate_taxa_dotplot_pair()` visually evaluates variations in mean abundance and prevalence across distinct groups.
+In the context of paired samples, this function produces dotplots of each feature's mean abundance and prevalence.

 ```r
 generate_taxa_dotplot_pair(